FGasper/p5-DNS-Unbound/README.md

 # METHODS FOR DEALING WITH ASYNCHRONOUS QUERIES

-The following methods correspond to their equivalents in libunbound.
+Unless otherwise noted, the following methods correspond to their equivalents in libunbound.

 ## _OBJ_->poll()